 Cut dough into your desired shapes.

-Bake on a parchment lined baking sheet for 20 - 25 minutes or util bottoms are golden.
+Bake on a parchment-lined baking sheet for 20 - 25 minutes or until bottoms are golden.

-These Rose Petal Shortbreads are tender and look so pretty with the rose petals and with just a hint of rose flavoring.
+These Rose Petal Shortbread cookies are melt in your mouth tender and look so pretty with the rose petals and have just a hint of rose flavoring.

 If you remember reading above I talked about other uses for rosewater.
-Besides these wonderful cookies what else can there be?
+Besides these wonderful cookies, what else rose water be used for?

 - Use Rosewater on your face and in your hair.
 It’s a great toner and hair rinse.